Medicare Eligibility and your LAUSD District-Sponsored Medical Coverage

 Medicare Part B

-All retirees/spouses/domestic partners must enroll and remain enrolled in Medicare Part B and remit the applicable premium to Social Security in order to maintain District-sponsored medical benefits.
+All retirees/spouses/domestic partners must enroll and remain enrolled in Medicare Part B $144/month premium and remit the applicable premium to Social Security in order to maintain District-sponsored medical benefits.
 If you don’t enroll or you stop paying for your Medicare Part B premium at any time for yourself and/or your spouse/domestic partner, your District sponsored medical benefits will terminate.
-For Medicare Part B premium, contact your local Social Security office.

 The Medicare Prescription Drug Plan (PDP), also known as Medicare Part D, became available January 1, 2006.
 Although you have the option of enrolling in a Medicare PDP, in most cases these plans will not provide you with any additional advantages.
 The LAUSD prescription drug plan is at least as good as the standard Medicare Part D benefit for most Medicare-eligible participants.
 LAUSD will continue to provide your current prescription drug coverage through Kaiser Senior Advantage, UnitedHealthcare® Group Medicare Advantage (HMO), Health Net Seniority Plus, or SilverScript® , a CVS/Caremark company the prescription drug provider for the Anthem Blue Cross EPO and HMO plans.